2008 Canadian federal election: Election campaign

 The 40th Canadian Federal Election campaign officially began at 8:20 a.m.
 Eastern Daylight Time when Governor General Michaëlle Jean accepted Stephen Harper's request to dissolve Parliament and call an election for October 14, 2008.
-The party leaders jumped right into the campaign, with Stéphane Dion attacking the Conservative's record, presenting the Liberal plan, and rejected the accusation by Harper that the Liberal party is a risky choice.
+The party leaders jumped right into the campaign, with Stéphane Dion attacking the Conservatives' record, presenting the Liberal plan, and rejected the accusation by Harper that the Liberal party is a risky choice.
 Jack Layton took a more forceful approach than previous elections, in which the New Democratic Party has just tried to maintain a high number of seats in Parliament to influence government.
 Layton has made it clear he will campaign for the position of prime minister itself this time, but also returned to a longstanding NDP theme: alleged abuses by big business.
 He promised to stop what he called "ripoffs" by big oil, cellphone and banks, and his attacks are expected to focus on the Conservatives and all but ignore the Liberals.
 Elizabeth May of the Green Party said Canadians would care enough about the environment to vote for her party, as long as she was able to get into the television debates.
 Stephen Harper has stated his objection to including the Green Party into television debates because of the similar policies of the Green and Liberal party, and how it would be unfair.
 Bloc Québécois Leader Gilles Duceppe said the Conservatives must be prevented from winning a majority, and the BQ is the only party that can do that.
 Duceppe compared Harper to US President George W. Bush, and said the government is incompetent.

-Leaders' Debates
+Leaders' debates

 The two Leaders' Debates of 2008, one each in French and English, included the leaders of five parties, Stephen Harper of the Conservatives, Stéphane Dion of the Liberals, Jack Layton of the NDP, Gilles Duceppe of the Bloc Québécois and Elizabeth May of the Green Party.

 The French-language debate aired on Wednesday, October 1 from 8 to 10 p.m.
 EDT, moderated by Stéphan Bureau, a journalist and host.
 The English-language debate aired Thursday, October 2 from 9 to 11 p.m.
 EDT, with Steve Paikin of TVOntario as moderator.